← All guides·Guide·8 min read

 I want to be a 999 ambulance call handler because I want work with direct, tangible impact on people at their most vulnerable, and because I am at my most focused when situations are at their most serious.
 The idea that the way I handle the first 90 seconds of a call can genuinely change an outcome is exactly the kind of responsibility I want.

 I understand the role is far more than answering phones.
 As an Emergency Medical Dispatcher I would be establishing location and chief complaint quickly, working through a structured triage system such as AMPDS or NHS Pathways to assign a clinical priority, entering everything accurately into the CAD system in real time, and often giving pre-arrival instructions like CPR guidance while the ambulance is dispatched.
 I know the role runs on rotating shifts around the clock, that a proportion of calls are distressing or fatal, and that resilience is essential.
-I have prepared by practising my typing speed and accuracy and by learning the ambulance response categories, and I am genuinely motivated to do the job well.
+I have prepared by practicing my typing speed and accuracy and by learning the ambulance response categories, and I am genuinely motivated to do the job well.

 Question 6: Tell me about a time you dealt with a difficult or abusive person while staying professional.